Taken in the broadest sense, Ceratocystis is an important genus of plant pathogens,

 - Spatial-temporal patterns of Ceratocystis wilt in Eucalyptus plantations (pdf of manuscript)

 - Genotypes of C. fimbriata on eucalyptus in Brazil - Soilborne vs. inoculum in cuttings (pdf of manuscript)

-- Genetic variation and variation in aggressiveness among Brazilian populations of C. fimbriata. (pdf of manuscript)
+- Genetic variation and aggressiveness among Brazilian populations of C. fimbriata. (pdf of manuscript)

 - Ceratocystis fimbriata sensu stricto populations in Brazil (pdf of manuscript)